 Reviews by Digital Camera-HQ Users

-Top quality optics, reliability, and ease of use are just some of the reasons that customers choose Canon digital cameras.
-Canon has become widely recognized for manufacturing some of the best digital cameras and digital SLRs that you can buy, and is one of the leading manufacturers of digital cameras in today's world.
-Canon cameras are inevitably on the camera wish list of anyone that's in search of a high quality camera.
-So if you take a look at the winners of PC Magazine's Reader's Choice Award for Service and Reliability, it shouldn't come as a surprise that Canon has taken the top spot repeatedly.
-It should also be no surprise then that their cameras are reviewed very highly on a consistent basis.
+Canon digital cameras are well renowned for their high quality optics, reliability and convenience of use.
+Canon has gained a reputation for manufacturing some of the finest digital cameras and digital SLRs that you can buy, and is one of the leading manufacturers of digital cameras in today's world.
+Canon cameras are surely on the camera wish list of anyone that desires a top quality camera.
+So when one looks at the PC Magazine's winners for the Reader's Choice Award for Service and Reliability, it should be no surprise that the top spot is often occupied by Canon.
+It also should be no surprise then that their cameras are reviewed very highly on a consistent basis.

-Canon is not generally a cheap brand at all.
-Despite this, Canon digital cameras have achieved the status of best buy.
-This should show you that you get great value for the extra money.
-In the recent past, Canon has introduced several types that sell for less, while providing respectable results.
-One example is the Canon PowerShot A1200.
-Unlike many other models you'd find at this price, the A1200 has a small optical viewfinder that makes shooting outdoors easy as well as AA batteries.
+While Canon is not traditionally a brand that's cheap, Canon digital cameras have earned the status of best buy.
+This should show you that you receive great value for the extra money.
+In the recent past, Canon begun making a few models that are more inexpensive, without sacrificing quality.
+One such camera is the Canon PowerShot A1200.
+Unlike many other models at this low price point, the A1200 has a small optical viewfinder that makes it easier to shoot outdoors as well as AA batteries.

-Lately, Canon has been ramping up the specifications across its mid and high-end models by adding features like GPS and WiFi.
-These better specifications differentiate the upper models from lower-end cameras, but mean that they also have a higher price tag.
+GPS and WiFi are features that Canon has been adding to its mid and high-end models recently to keep their cameras specifications right on the cutting edge.
+Although this separates them more clearly from models on the lower end of the spectrum, this also means that these cameras are more expensive.
 With so many features you can find and so many models available, it's always in your best interest to do your research and read Canon digital camera reviews and ratings.
 Experts recommend reading reviews from users like you to find out if a specific model is right for you.

 You can find informative and unbiased recommendations and reviews to help you find the right camera at Digital Camera HQ.
 We're not an actual store, we're just here to help you find the perfect camera at the best price price possible by using our camera grades.
 Let us know if you have any problems or questions, we're happy to help.